pano-takanan-history/girardprototakanan/README.md

 If you use these data please cite
 - the original source
   > Girard, Victor (1971): Proto-Takanan Phonology.
-University of California Press, Berkeley, 1971.
+University of California Press, Berkeley.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description